-Loyalty programs can help increase customer loyalty by rewarding customers for their interactions with the Retailer's brand.
-In Dynamics 365 Retail, you can set up simple or complex loyalty programs that apply across your legal entities in any retail channel.
-This topic describes the loyalty capabilities within Retail and the corresponding setup steps to help the retailer easily get started with their loyalty programs.
+Loyalty programs can help increase customer loyalty by rewarding customers for their interactions with the retailer's brand.
+In Dynamics 365 Commerce, you can set up simple or complex loyalty programs that apply across your legal entities in any commerce channel.
+This topic describes the loyalty capabilities within Commerce and the corresponding setup steps to help the retailer easily get started with their loyalty programs.

 You can set up your loyalty program so that they include the following options.

 - Set up multiple types of rewards that you offer in your loyalty programs, and track participation in your loyalty programs.

 - Set up loyalty programs that represent the different reward incentives that you offer.
 You can include loyalty program tiers to offer greater incentives and rewards to customers who shop more frequently or spend more money in your stores.

 - Define earning rules to identify the activities that a customer must complete to earn rewards.
 You can also define redemption rules to identify when and how a customer can redeem rewards.

 - Issue loyalty cards from any channel that participates in your loyalty programs, and link loyalty cards to one or more loyalty programs that the customer can participate in.
 You can also link a customer record to a loyalty card, so that the customer can pool loyalty points from multiple cards and redeem them.

 - Manually adjust loyalty cards, or transfer the loyalty rewards balance from one card to another to accommodate or reward a customer.

 You must set up several components to enable the loyalty feature in Commerce.
 The following diagram illustrates the loyalty components and how they relate to each other.